What is Polygon (MATIC)?

 But you’re smarter than them.
 You only spent $20 on a train ticket to get to where they’re all going.
 However, it’s taking half the time and it’s a safer mode of travel, statistically speaking.

-Ethereum is the world’s most popular blockchain network because it was built to do something that Bitcoin’s protocol could not: run dApps and smart contracts.
+Ethereum is the world’s most popular blockchain network.
+It was built to do something that Bitcoin’s protocol could not: run dApps and smart contracts.
 Perhaps the best thing to ever happen thanks to blockchain, dApps let developers and users directly interact with blockchain tech.

-More than just handling the buying or selling of crypto, dApps can be used to build cool stuff using Ethereum’s network; they are also why we get to enjoy NFTs.
-Uniswap, OpenSea, and CryptoPunks are all examples of dApps.
+More than just handling the buying or selling of crypto, dApps allow you to build cool stuff using Ethereum’s network.
+They are also why we get to enjoy NFTs.
+Every popular service you might know on the blockchain is likely a dapp, else they are blockchain apps which also use smart contracts.
+DeFi protocol such as Uniswap, NFT marketplaces like OpenSea, and even the legendary CryptoPunks themselves are all examples of these type of apps.
 Now imagine how many applications are being queued up and sent to Ethereum’s blockchain, 24 hours a day, racing to be approved by the network’s validators.

 Polygon (formerly called Matic) is a secret shortcut known in the crypto industry as a Layer 2 Scaling Solution.
 But this sounds kinda complicated; it’s an intimidating name for such a phenomenal yet straightforward concept.
 That’s why it’s best to think of all layer 2 solutions as nothing more than a shortcut for getting around Ethereum’s “waiting lines.”

-Polygon is perhaps one of the most popular L2 providers around and a great model to learn more about the importance of these scaling solutions.
-Formerly named Matic (though its native token still bears the name Matic today, yes we know, it’s complicated), Polygon took on the challenges that plague Ethereum to create a far better user experience for crypto adopters.
+Polygon is perhaps one of the most popular L2 providers around.
+It is a great model to learn more about the importance of these scaling solutions.
+Formerly named Matic (though its native token still bears the name Matic today), Polygon took on the challenges that plague Ethereum to create a far better user experience for crypto adopters.
 In fact, the team at Polygon was one of the first to bring off-chain solutions to Ethereum.

 Thanks to Polygon’s sidechain, Ethereum can scale significantly without making any sacrifices in terms of decentralization.
-Off-chain solutions offer cheap, near-instant transactions that are ultimately settled in batches on the main network.
+Off-chain solutions offer cheap, near-instant transactions that ultimately settle in batches on the main network.

 Overall, Polygon enhances the user experience on the blockchain by facilitating cheap, instant transactions while also being compatible with other blockchain networks and tokens.
-The Polygon network was built relatively fast since the team was racing to put out its Layer 2 solutions that the DeFi community desperately needed.
+The Polygon network was built relatively fast.
+As the team was racing to put out its Layer 2 solutions that the DeFi community desperately needed.

-Sidechains like Polygon are picking up steam very fast, since thanks to their tech, you get the best of both worlds.
+Sidechains like Polygon are picking up steam very fast.
+Thanks to their tech, you get the best of both worlds.
 You are freeing yourself from the high fees of networks like Ethereum, while still being able to reap all the core benefits of blockchain.

-Innovation is constantly pushing crypto forward, and Ledger is there to make sure you can safely engage with all of it.
+Innovation is constantly pushing crypto forward.
+Ledger is there to make sure you can safely engage with all of it.
 So stay secure and keep on learning – we’ve barely even started.